THE SIP BLOG

 Build Influencer relationships

 Influencers are people with social clout.
 They have built their own audience based on the niche content they produce.
-They’re an authority figure because of the social influence they exert on people through their follower count, focused content, and eye for quality in their niche.
-Basically, they’ve huddled a trusting audience around them that you can access, sometimes at the cost of a free sample and shipping.
+They are considered authority figures because of the social influence they exert on people through their follower count, focused content, and eye for quality in their niche.
+Basically, they have done the hard work of huddling a trusting audience around them that you can access, sometimes at the cost of a sample and shipping.

-Having a feature on their account immediately increases your trustworthiness to potential customers and could be more cost-effective than running paid advertisements for a large audience.
+The major advantages of having a feature on an influencer account is that it immediately increases your trustworthiness to potential customers and could be more cost-effective than running paid advertisements for a large audience.

-For spirit brands, influencers could be people with over 5K followers who regularly post alcohol-related content, bartenders, drinking glass companies, or local lifestyle influencer who produce content around good food and drinks.
+For spirit brands, influencers could be people with over 5K followers who regularly post alcohol-related content.
+This can include bartenders, drinking glass companies, or local lifestyle influencer who produce content around good food and drinks.

 3. Tell Your Brand Story